comp110-lytle/comp110/site/exercises/battleship.md

     Miss!
     === Turn 3/5 ===
     Guess a row: 5
     The grid is only 4 by 4.
-    Guess a row: 2
+Try again: 2
     Guess a column: 4
     🟦🟦🟦🟦
     🟦🟦🟦⬜